726 N Midvale Boulevard, Suite B20 Madison, WI 53705

 Our ballet school is located in the lower level of Hilldale at the north end of the mall.
 We recommend parking in front of Metcalfe’s, or in the north parking lot behind Pasqual’s.
 Enter through Metcalfe’s and locate the stairs or elevator at south end of the store.
 Head downstairs and turn to your left.
 We are at the end of the hallway.

 Absolutely!
-Like us to receive information on registration dates, class happenings and ballet news.
+We post regularly on Facebook and Instagram.
+Follow us to receive information on registration dates, class happenings, and other fun ballet news.

 What if my child does not like ballet class?
 Can I get a refund?